pivotaljohn/memorex/android/testing/README.md

   ![IntrumentationTestRunner](https://developer.android.com/images/testing/test_framework.png)

 > **Tip:**
  You need to turn off animations on your test device (or emulator), otherwise Espresso may not work as expected and your tests may fail.
+For example, the tests may spin for a long time and fail complaining that the "Activity was not launched."
 Turn off animations from Settings by opening Developer Options and turning all the following options under “Drawing” off:
 >
 * Window animation scale
 - Transition animation scale